arashHaratian/Advanced-R-Assignment7/README.md

 To install the package, use the following command in your R session:

+> NB: PLEASE BE AWARE THAT IT MAY TAKE TIME TO BUILD THE VIGNETTES!

 ```r
 # You have to install devtools before executing the command
 # install.packages("devtools")